Alpe Adria Cycle Path: Salzburg to Grado

 Individual arrival in the festival, Mozart and the cultural city of Salzburg.
-Winding alleys and squares invite you to stroll and dreamy cafes to real Austrian coffee specialities.
-You breathe culture and history at every turn.
+Winding alleyways and squares invite you to take a stroll and languorous cafés entice you to sample genuine Austrian café-specialities.
+You live and breathe culture and history literally with every step you take.

 Return trip or extension

 You mainly cycle on well-developed cycle paths and quiet side streets.
 Only some parts of the stages also lead to busy roads or unpaved roads.
 In general, the route is slightly undulating, with the most demanding section between St. Johann and the Gastein Valley being bridged by train.

 27.04.2024 - 10.05.2024